Livixil Pak Side Effects

 Generic name: lidocaine / prilocaine topical

 Note: This document contains side effect information about lidocaine / prilocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Livixil Pak.
+Some dosage forms listed on this page may not apply to the brand name Livixil Pak.

 Common side effects of Livixil Pak include: localized blanching and localized erythema.
 Other side effects include: local alterations in temperature sensations.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 - difficulty with swallowing

 - large, hive-like swellings on the eyelids, face, lips, tongue, or genitals

 - tightness in the chest